Backpacking Tanzania: 1, 2, or 3 Weeks Itinerary On a Budget

 Hiking in Tanzania – Iringa Region

 We have planned two itineraries for those who have very little time.
-The first one is done by flying to Arusha and Flying back from Zanzibar or Dar (or the opposite) while the other one is starting and finishing in Dar or Zanzibar.
+The first one is done by flying to Arusha and Flying back from Zanzibar or Dar (or the opposite) while the other one starts and finishes in Dar or Zanzibar.
 If you have more time jump to the 2 weeks backpacking Tanzania itineraries below.

 backpacking tanzania itinerary 7 days